-PEOPLE ADRIFT A Spanish patrol vessel looking for would-be migrants came across this Senegalese fishing boat off West Africa in 2007.
-Economic migrants are often exploited by criminals called human traffickers, who charge them large sums of money to be packed into boats or trucks and smuggled into another country.
+A Spanish patrol vessel looking for would-be migrants came across this Senegalese fishing boat off West Africa in 2007.
+Economic migrants are often exploited by criminals called human traffickers, who charge them large sums of money to be packed into boats or trucks and smuggled IN DETENTION Asylum seekers break out of a detention center in Woomera, Australia, in 2002.
+They were encouraged by sympathetic Australians who were protesting about their government's policy of detaining all asylum seekers, including children.